Annual Complaints Performance and Service Improvement Report 2024-25

-On behalf of the Fairhive Board, I’m pleased to be able to publish our Annual Complaints Performance and Service Improvement Report along with our Self-Assessment against the Complaint Handling Code.
+On behalf of the Fairhive Board, I am pleased to present our Annual Complaints Performance and Service Improvement Report for 2024/25, alongside our Self-Assessment against the Housing Ombudsman’s Complaint Handling Code.

 Stephen Stringer, Chair of the Board

-Take a look at our first annual complaints report below.
-Our Self-Assessment form.pdf 658KB was completed in April this year.
+Take a look at our annual complaints report below.
+Our Self-Assessment - 2025[pdf] 370KB was completed in April this year.

 The Annual Complaints Performance and Service Improvement Report